-It's formally classified as a shorebird, but Long-billed Curlews are most commonly found on grassland habitats in their North American breeding grounds and on their southern wintering grounds, including Mexico.
+It's formally classified as a shorebird, but Long-billed Curlew is most commonly found on grassland habitats on its North American breeding grounds and on southern wintering grounds, including Mexico.
 Unfortunately, grasslands are one of the most threatened habitats in the Americas.

 The Long-billed Curlew's declining numbers in the Great Plains and disappearing breeding and wintering habitat make it a high-priority species for conservation throughout its range.
 This species is on the 2014 State of the Birds Watch List.